 Careers Education and Guidance takes place throughout a student’s life from Year 7 through to Year 11 in Park View

 In Year 7 Careers education is delivered through tutorials and discrete PSHE lessons.
 In addition, we work with IntoUniversity who conduct a series of workshops (concerned with individual confidence and communication skills and progression awareness) with students from Years 7-11.

 As with Year 7 there is a programme of careers education in tutor time and discrete PSHE, plus the work with IntoUniversity, which also includes a University trip in the Spring Term.
 Year 8 students also participate in Aspiring Ambitions Day (previously known as ACE Days) promoting Higher Education (HE) as an option.
-Year 8 students went to Middlesex University last year for the day to learn about University life and studying in HE.
+Year 8 students attend a local university such as Middlesex for the day to learn about University life and studying in HE.

 We also run an internal work experience programme for Year 8s which involves them working with the school receptionists for one day.

 The focus in Year 9 is on preparing students for their Key Stage 4 options.
 There is an extensive programme of activities in tutor time and discrete PSHE.
-There also presentations in assemblies, a taster day where students learn about the various subjects on offer, an options evening for parents and students, and every student is given an individual options interview.
+There are also presentations in assemblies, a taster day where students learn about the various subjects on offer, an options evening for parents and students, and every student is given an individual options interview.
 The Careers Adviser also carries out a series of workshops on Option Choices for a range of Year 9 students such as the SEND group of students and also carries out one to one interviews for a number of students with motivation/attendance/behavioural issues.

 In addition the Careers Adviser offers options related drop-in sessions in the Library beginning in February, each year, leading up to the hand in of GCSE/KS4 Options Choice application.
 He also carries out some one-one interviews with Year 9 students.